FairwindsOps/goldilocks/README.md

 ### Prometheus (optional)

 [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) does not require the use of prometheus, but it is supported.
+The use of prometheus may provide more accurate results.

 ### GKE Notes